THE GATHOLIAN GAMBIT:

 5. The Fifth Move of the Game.

-the so-and-so move after the first combat, and he does not describe the
+the certain as the so-and-so move after the first combat, and he does not

-move by move play until picking it up again after the fourth move after
+describe the move by move play until picking it up again after the fourth

-the victory (thus, the eighth move of the game – which was Gahan’s move
+move after the victory (thus, the eighth move of the game – which was Gahan’s

-reader to solve if he or she wishes to fully understand the situation of
+problem for the reader to solve if he or she wishes to fully understand

-the story.
-Several clues are given to aid the reader in solving the problem.
+the situation of the story.
+Several clues are given to aid the reader in

-been moved prior to Gahan moving onto his own 7th square, but for reasons
+Lan-O has also been moved prior to Gahan moving onto his own 7th square,

-move, the fifth of the game, and the first after the Black victory.
-He
+for his next move, the fifth of the game, and the first after the Black

-is sending a clear message that he is a great chief in Manator and is also
+victory.
+He is sending a clear message that he is a great chief in Manator

 ILLUSTRATION OF THE FIFTH MOVE OF THE GAME